grafana/agent/docs/sources/flow/reference/components/prometheus.remote_write.md

 Endpoints can be named for easier identification in debug metrics using the `name` argument.
 If the `name` argument isn't provided, a name is generated based on a hash of the endpoint settings.

+When `send_native_histograms` is `true`, native Prometheus histogram samples sent to `prometheus.remote_write` are forwarded to the configured endpoint.
+If the endpoint doesn't support receiving native histogram samples, pushing metrics fails.

 ### http_client_config block